WordlessMeteor/LoL-DIY-Programs/README.md

 		- Usually users aren't needed to update the champion data.
 I'll keep updating it if any new champion is released.
 		- This program can be run without logging into LoL client, but it only returns information of all champions.
 Nevertheless, users may choose the output language.
 	- Customized Program 05 (☆) is designed to **search and export summoners' profile**.
+		- This program supports queries based on <u>summonerName</u> and <u>puuid</u>.
-		- Thanks to LCU API, even if a summoner sets its profile private, its whole match history and rank data can still be found.
+		- Thanks to LCU API, even if a summoner sets its profile private, its whole match history and rank data can still be fetched.
 		- The data resources for capturing data in this program are mainly from <u>CommunityDragon database</u>, and it's allowed to obtain these data resources **offline**.
 If the user chooses to obtain the data resources offline, <u>please create a folder named as `离线数据（Offline Data）` in the main directory, open the url of the corresponding data resources and then download them to this new folder.</u>
+		- Since Patch 13.22, **Riot ID** has taken the place of summoner name.
+Therefore, if a summoner's information can't be visited by its summonerName, **please add a "#" and the summoner's tagLine after the gameName.**
+			- **Note:** Open a summoner's profile page in the League Client.
+Keep the mouse cursor stay on his/her gameName.
+You should see a window with the complete Riot ID with the postfixxed tagLine.
+Click to copy it.
+Paste it into the search bar on the top-right corner of the page to search this summoner.
 		- If all data are exported, the generated xlsx file contains 5 parts of sheets:
 			- Profile (Single sheet)
 			- Rank (Single sheet)